Horlawhumy-dev/drugstoc_inventory/README.md

-# Drugstoc Inventory Management APIs
+Drugstoc Inventory Management APIs

 A Django backend for a inventory mananagement that manages users, products, orders and reports.
-It supports basic CRUD (Create, Read, Update, Delete) operations for all services.
+It supports CRUD (Create, Read, Update, Delete) operations for all services.

 ### Note: Future enhancements would be to use:
 ** Redis for catching